judaicadh/legacyexhibits/src/content/docs/reference/the-jewish-book.md

 *   Joanna Weinberg - University of Oxford, Oxford Centre for Hebrew and Jewish Studies/CAJS 2006

-**Special Thanks**
+## **Special Thanks**

-to **Leslie Vallhonrat** of the Penn Library Web Unit for her collaboration in the exhibit's design and mounting; and to **Arthur Kiron**, Penn Library Curator of Judaica Collections for his assistance in organizing this virtual exhibit.
+Special thanks to **Leslie Vallhonrat** of the Penn Library Web Unit for her collaboration in the exhibit's design and mounting; and to **Arthur Kiron**, Penn Library Curator of Judaica Collections for his assistance in organizing this virtual exhibit.